 East Tennessee native and country music singer Kenny Chesney posted a call to donate on social media.
 “East Tennessee is my heart and my soul,” said Chesney.
 The singer is helping the Country Music Association donate $500,000 for relief efforts, a portion will go toward the fund, according to WKRN.

 “There was never a question if something should be done, but what should be done,” said Dotson.
 “The world is responding in a big way.”

-Any family who lost their primary residence due to the wildfires is eligible for assistance.
+Any family, whether they own or rent, whose primary residence was destroyed or is uninhabitable due to the wildfires is eligible for assistance.
 A pre-application is available at http://www.dollywoodfoundation.org.
 Completion is not required, but is encouraged to expedite the distribution process.

 The first funds will be distributed from December 15-16 and December 19-20 from 10 a.m. to 7 p.m. at the CARE MORE Assistance Center at the LeConte Center in Pigeon Forge.
 One check per household per month will be issued.
 All recipients must show a photo ID and families can receive aid for up to six months.
 Anyone needing help with the application process should call 1-800-DOLLYWOOD.